Hyde Park (1934 film)

-Hyde Park is a 1934 British comedy film directed by Randall Faye and starring George Carney, Barry Clifton and Eve Lister.
+Hyde Park is a 1934 British comedy film directed and written by Randall Faye and starring George Carney, Barry Clifton and Eve Lister.
+The film was shot at Teddington Studios in London as a quota quickie by the British subsidiary of Warner Brothers.
 It follows a socialist who refuses to give permission for his daughter to marry an aristocrat, but changes his mind when he himself comes into money.